-http://sfmohcd.org/sites/default/files/Documents/MOH/2016 AMI IncomeLimits-SanFranHMFA.pdf http://www.urbandisplacement.org/resources#section-36 to 276 units of affordable housing in that same time period).
+2 http://sfmohcd.org/sites/default/files/Documents/MOH/2016 AMI IncomeLimits-SanFranHMFA.pdf the housing crisis, and that the crisis has been partially caused by many decades of slow housing production.
+In the Mission, actual market-rate development from 2009-2014 has been limited (producing close to 500 units, compared to 276 units of affordable housing in that same time period).

-For the purposes of this report, we are defining very low-income as those who earn up to 50% AMI to be consistent with the federal definition of very low-income.
+3 For the purposes of this report, we are defining very low-income as those who earn up to 50% AMI to be consistent with the federal definition of very low-income.
 The Mayor's Office of Housing and Community Development defines very low-income as households earning up to 55% AMI.